WE ARE THE

 INTERNATIONAL NATURE FESTIVAL

 The festival is mainly supported by people with a wealth of big and small ideas.
 It started back in 2001 with Johannes Kostenzer’s Innsbruck Nature Film Days, followed by the Innsbruck Nature Film Festival in 2013 and culminating in 2018, in the INNSBRUCK NATURE FESTIVAL that has sinced continued its evolution into the INTERNATIONAL NATURE FESTIVAL.

 To this end, the VEREIN NATURE FESTIVAL (Nature Festival Association) has now been set up to organise the festival from this year on and to secure its future growth.
 Chairman Thilo Bohatsch and Johannes Kostenzer both share the idea of making a major contribution to the future.
 Bohatsch´s extensive experience as an event manager, tourism and company consultant makes the noble task of generating real attention and securing sound funding for a sensitive area a tailored fit.

-The non-profit NATURE FESTIVAL ASSOCIATION was founded in 2019, is the organiser and manages the organisation, funding and running of the INNSBRUCK NATURE FESTIVAL.
+The non-profit NATURE FESTIVAL ASSOCIATION was founded in 2019, is the organiser and manages the organisation, funding and running of the INTERNATIONAL NATURE FESTIVAL.
 It intends to achieve even greater appeal and to actively contribute to ensuring that this unique festival will continue to grow.

 Johannes Kostenzer, the state environmental ombudsman, monitors the quality criteria in all areas and contributes his expertise and many years of experience.

 …the pulsating heart of the Alps.

 After work, a quick round on your mountain bike up to alpine huts.
 Take in a deep breath before the sun sets and then refresh yourself by diving into one in one of the natural lakes in Innsbruck´s surroundings.
 One minute you can hear cow bells and the next, you find yourself sitting in one of the street cafes in the medieval old town of Innsbruck, meeting friends.
 Down in the valley, the sprawl of a vibrant shopping and university city and up in the mountains, solitude at an altitude of 2,000 metres.
 That’s what we call quality of life!

 For more details about Innsbruck – home of the Innsbruck Nature FILM Festival – please visit www.innsbruck.info